 Email scams are nothing new.
 They’ve been around as long as email itself, and we’ve spoken about them before.
 One thing to watch out for in particular is spoofed email.

-Spoofed email is email where the sender is pretending to be someone they’re not.
+Email spoofing is when somebody sends an email pretending to be someone they’re not.
 When setting up an email account, people can enter any name they want.
 Someone could call themselves Michael Jordan, and any emails they send would look like they came from the superstar basketball player.
 But they probably can’t dunk – let alone sink a freethrow with such style.

 If entering the wrong name was all a scammer did, it would be easier to spot.
 Michael Jordan’s email address probably isn’t email@example.com, so it would be safe to mark that one as spam and move on.